chanzuckerberg/cellxgene/server/eb/README.md

 ### 3. Configuring cellxgene

 All the cellxgene configuration options can be set from a configuration file.
-This file can be generated like this:
+A yaml config file containing all of the default configuration options can be generated like this:

 `cellxgene launch --dump-default-config > myconfig.yaml`